Our vision

 Read more Close

-We have planted three thousand forest and fruit trees throughout the domain.
+We have planted three thousand forest and fruit trees throughout the domain, around the plots but also within them, into the rows.
 Their organic matter (wood, leaves, broken branches) and their root systems stimulate life in the soil and increase its fertility naturally without the need for outside intervention.
 During dry periods, the crops interact with the trees and can easily draw nourishment from their nutrients.

 Close